aspeer/mkdocs-WebDyne-Doc/webdyne.md

 (independent of having been made by running the Program).
 Whether that is true depends on what the Program does.

-## Section 1 {#gpl-2-1}
+## Section 1

-You may copy and distribute verbatim copies of the Program\'s source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any warranty; and give any other recipients of the Program a copy of this License along with the Program.
+You may copy and distribute verbatim copies of the Program's source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any warranty; and give any other recipients of the Program a copy of this License along with the Program.

 You may charge a fee for the physical act of transferring a copy, and you may at your option offer warranty protection in exchange for a fee.

-## Section 2 {#gpl-2-2}
+## Section 2

 You may modify your copy or copies of the Program or any portion of it, thus forming a work based on the Program, and copy and distribute such